 Bio

-Francesco Strazzari is Adjunct Professor of International Relations at SAIS Europe
+Francesco Strazzari is Adjunct Professor at SAIS Europe

 Professor of International Relations, Sant’Anna School of Advanced Studies, Pisa